Wind-River/cloud-platform-deployment-manager/DEVELOPER.md

 make && DEBUG=yes make docker-build
 ```

+With GoLang version 1.17.9, the source directory is not mandatory in ${HOME}/go/src.
+You can create a directory anywhere except under GOPATH, and run the "git clone" step described above.

 ## Working with a private fork
+With GoLang version 1.17.9, Go source path is not strictly under
+GOPATH.
+You can create the working directory anywhere except under GOPATH,
+and clone your private fork in it.

+To use the GoLang structure under $GOPATH/src,
 GoLang projects use fully qualified paths for imports and the GoLang tools
 expect to find modules in a matching directory structure within your Go path.
 Working with a direct clone of a Go project is straightforward as you can